blooming-daisy/blooming-daisy.github.io_ver1/_posts/2018-01-11-customer-service.md

 layout: post
 title:  "I can do whatever I want!"
 author: Leena
-categories: [ Jekyll, tutorial ]
+categories: [Jekyll, testing]
 tags: [red, yellow]
-image: assets/images/snoopy.jpg
+image: assets\images\snoopy.png
 description: "Always be positive!"
-featured: true
+featured: false
-hidden: true
+hidden: false
-rating: 4.5
+rating: 5
 ---

 Review products, books, movies, restaurant and anything you like on your Jekyll blog with Mediumish!
-JSON-LD ready for review property.
+I love it!

 #### How to use?